John Moisant: Competitive events

-At the Belmont International Aviation Tournament at Belmont Park, New York, John Moisant flew his Blériot XI around a marker balloon 10 miles (16 kilometers) away, and returned to the racetrack in only 39 minutes, winning an $850 prize.
+At the International Aviation Meet at Belmont Park, New York, John Moisant flew his Blériot XI around a marker balloon 10 miles (16 kilometers) away, and returned to the racetrack in only 39 minutes, winning an $850 prize.
 After this initial competition, Moisant collided his brake-less Blériot into another aircraft while both were taxiing, causing it to flip over, but had repairs completed in time for the next event.
 On October 30, 1910, at the same show, he competed in a race to fly around the Statue of Liberty.
 He won the race, beating Claude Grahame-White, a British aviator, by 42.75 seconds.
 However, he was later disqualified because officials ruled that he had started late.
 The $10,000 prize later went to Count Jacques de Lesseps not Grahame-White, because the latter had fouled during the race.

 On December 30, 1910, in New Orleans, he raced his Blériot XI five miles (eight kilometers) against a Packard automobile, but lost.